Insomnia (sleep disorders)

 In many cases, you can avoid sleep disorders simply by adopting the right behavior in everyday life.
 Simple measures such as avoiding caffeine, nicotine and alcohol as well as regular bedtimes are important in this context.
 These and other important rules on sleep hygiene can be found under the menu item Treatment.

-Progression and prognosis of sleep disorders
+Course and prognosis of insomnia

 In the long term, poor sleep can damage your health.
 In addition to reduced physical and mental performance, a lack of sleep increases the risk of numerous illnesses such as depression, obesity and diabetes.
 Less growth-promoting hormones are produced, which we need for cell renewal and which keep us fit and healthy.
 Studies also show that people who regularly sleep less than five hours a night are more likely to suffer from cardiovascular disease and even have a lower life expectancy.